 Increasingly, a community's neighborhoods and built environment are being shown to impact health outcomes.
-If a neighborhood is considered to have "low food access", which is defined as being more than 1/2 mile from your nearest supermarket in an urban area or 10 miles in a rural area, it may make it harder for people to maintain a healthy diet.
+If a neighborhood is considered to have "low food access", which is defined as being more than 1/2 mile from your nearest supermarket in an urban area or 10 miles in a rural area, it may make it harder for people to have a healthy diet.
 A very low food access area is defined as being more than 1 mile from your nearest supermarket in an urban area or 20 miles in a rural area.

 A person's diet can have a significant impact on health, so access to healthy food is important.
-For example, the largest contributors to cardiovascular disease are obesity and type 2 diabetes, both of which can be impacted by diet.
-In the Hospital's community, 69.4% of the community lives in a low food access area, while 37.8% live in a very low food access area.
+For example, the largest contributors to cardiovascular disease are obesity and Type 2 diabetes, both of which can be impacted by diet.7 In the Hospital's community, 60.6% of the community lives in a low food access area, while 33.4% live in a very low food access area.

 Access to public transportation is also an important part of a built environment.
-For people who do not have cars, reliable public transportation can be essential to accessing health care and healthy food and maintaining employment.
-In the community, 6.2% of the households do not have an available vehicle.
+For people who do not have cars, reliable public transportation can be essential to access health care, healthy food and maintaining employment.
+In the community, 3.3% of the households do not have an available vehicle.